a-soor/a-soor.github.io/README.md

 - "Origami with conformal and helical symmetry", a 20-minute talk I gave at the SIAM MS21 conference (May 2021).
 [Slides](https://a-soor.github.io//talks/SIAM_MS20_presentation.pdf).

-### Teaching

-#### Michigan
-- Fall 2025: Instructor for MATH 115 Calculus I (two sections).

-#### Oxford
-From 2022-2025 I was Lecturer II in Mathematics at Magdalen College.
-- HT25: College tutorials (Magdalen) for A5 Topology, Prelims Dynamics.
-- MT24: College tutorials (Magdalen) for A2 Metric Spaces & Complex Analysis, Prelims Geometry.
-- TT24: College tutorials (Magdalen) for Prelims Constructive Mathematics.
-- HT24: College tutorials (Magdalen) for A5 Topology, Prelims Dynamics.
-Tutor for C2.6 Introduction to Schemes.
-- MT24: College tutorials (Magdalen) for A2 Metric Spaces & Complex Analysis, Prelims Geometry
-- TT23: College tutorials (Magdalen) for ASO Group theory, ASO Multidimensional Analysis, Prelims Constructive Mathematics
-- HT23: College tutorials (Magdalen) for A5 Topology, Prelims Dynamics.
-Tutor for C2.6 Introduction to Schemes.
-- MT22: College tutorials (Magdalen) for A2 Metric spaces & Complex analysis.
-TA for C3.6 Modular Forms, TA for B3.1 Galois Theory.
-- TT22: College tutorials (Magdalen) for ASO number theory, revision classes for A2 Metric Spaces & Complex Analysis
-- HT22: TA for B3.4 Algebraic Number Theory.
-- MT21: TA for B2.1 Introduction to Representation Theory.

-### Experience

-- From 2020-2021 I was the president of the [Invariants](https://www.invariants.org.uk/), Oxford's student maths society.

 ### Miscellaneous